sourcebots/docs/content/api/_index.md

 Programming your robot is done in [Python](https://www.python.org/), specifically version {{% python_version %}}.
 You can learn more about Python from their [docs](https://docs.python.org/{{% python_version %}}/), and our [whirlwind tour](/tutorials/python-whirlwind-tour).

 ## Setup
-The following two lines are required to initialise the robot.
+The following two lines are required to complete initialisation of the kit:

 ```python
 from robot import Robot